etn-ccis/blui-doc-it/src/docs/patterns/empty-states.md

 If the data is empty but could be populated by a user action (such as adding a device to an empty device list), there should be a call-to-action button that will allow the user to add data.

+> **NOTE:** While less common, empty states can be used in sections of a page (rather than the entire page), such as a single card having no data.
+In these cases, the same guidelines should be followed, but may require slightly different formatting depending on the layout of the page.

 Examples:
 {{
  Empty State Demos (probably multiple pages of a single demo):